fititnt/spatial-data-conflation-open-toolchain/doc/csv2geojson-help.md

-  -h, --help            show this help message and exit --lat [LAT]           the name of the latitude column --lon [LON]           the name of the longitude column --filter-contain [FILTER_CONTAIN]
+  -h, --help            show this help message and exit --lat [LAT]           the name of the latitude column --lon [LON]           the name of the longitude column --lat-lon-empty [NO_LATLON]
+                        Disable copy a latitude langitude and create am Point on 0, 0
+  --filter-contain [FILTER_CONTAIN]
                         Filter one or more fields for contain a stringUse '|||' to divide the field and the string.
 Accept